PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 16:32:43
+Last updated: 2024-04-07 16:33:16
-Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson